hpc-io/prov-io/python/README.md

 export SUBCLASS_PATH=<your_provio_path>/prov-io/python/extensible_class/
 ```

 An example is provided in [test/test_provenance.py](https://github.com/hpc-io/prov-io/blob/master/python/test/test_provenance.py).
 This example shows how to use PROV-IO APIs.
-You can also use it test if you installed PROV-IO correctly.
+You can also use it TO test if you installed PROV-IO Python library correctly.